nitrag/grafana/docs/sources/datasources/cloudwatch.md

 ### AWS credentials file

 Create a file at `~/.aws/credentials`.
-That is the `HOME` path for user running grafana-server.
+That is the `HOME` path for user running grafana-server (or /usr/share/grafana/.aws/credentials if installed via apt).

 Example content: